Shreyaanp/task-manager/README.md

 A simple, intuitive task management application built with Next.js.
 This project demonstrates practical use of CRUD operations, custom alerts for user interactions, debounced API calls to improve performance, and rate limiting for enhanced security.

+You can see the Project here : https://task-manager-mauve-delta.vercel.app/

 ## Features ✨

 - **CRUD Operations**: Users can create, read, update, and delete tasks, each represented with a title, description, and status.